Embedding surfaces in 4-manifolds: Band characteristic maps and the combinatorial formula

-\begin{proof} First observe that $\lambda_\Sigma\vert_{\partial\bands(F)} =\lambda_\Sigma\vert_{\partial\bands(H)}$.
-In particular, boundaries of bands are not allowed to pass through double points, so are unaffected by finger and Whitney moves on $F$.
-Thus the answer to the question of which classes of $H_2(M,\Sigma;\Z/2)$ can be represented by bands only depends on the homotopy class of the immersion $F$.
-It remains to show that $\Theta$ does not change under a regular homotopy of $F$.
-By definition, it suffices to show that $\Theta$ is unaffected by ambient isotopy, finger moves, and Whitney moves.
-This is immediate for all but the Whitney moves.
-Since $\Theta$ only depends on the homology class of the band by \Cref{lem:well-defined}, we can assume that the boundary of the band $B$ is disjoint from the boundary of the Whitney disc $W$ along which the Whitney move is performed.
-Then the Whitney move leaves all terms in the definition of $\Theta$ except $|\Int B \pitchfork F|$ unchanged.
-Since the Whitney move uses two copies of the Whitney disc the change in $|\Int B\pitchfork F|$ is twice $|\Int B\pitchfork W|$.
-As $\Theta$ takes values in $\Z/2$, $\Theta(B)$ is unchanged as claimed. \end{proof}
+For the latter case, let $B$ in $\bands(G)$ be such that $\Theta(B)=1$.
+It suffices to show that such a band still exists after an ambient isotopy, a finger move, or a Whitney move.
+This is obvious for ambient isotopy.
+Recall that $\Theta$ only depends on the homology class of the band by \cref{lem:well-defined}.
+Hence we can assume that the boundary of $B$ is away from the singularity of the finger move.
+Then we can still consider the band $B$ as a band for the surface after the finger move and $\Theta$ is unchanged.
+The argument in the case of a Whitney move is similar.
+We first let $B$ undergo a homotopy to arrange that it is disjoint from the boundary of the Whitney disc $W$ along which the Whitney move is performed.
+Then we can again consider the same band $B$ for the new surface.
+The Whitney move leaves all terms in the definition of $\Theta$ except $|\Int B \pitchfork F|$ unchanged.
+Since the Whitney move uses two copies of the Whitney disc, the change in $|\Int B\pitchfork F|$ is twice $|\Int B\pitchfork W|$.
+As $\Theta$ takes values in $\Z/2$, $\Theta(B)$ is unchanged as claimed.
+Thus we have a band $B$ in $\bands(F)$ with $\Theta(B)=1$, and so again $F$ is not $b$-characteristic.
+We have shown the contrapositive of the desired statement. \end{proof}

+\begin{remark} As a counterpoint to \cref{lem:bchar-reg-htpy}, there exist maps that are homotopic to each other, but where one is $b$-characteristic and the other is not.
+For example, let $\Sigma$ be the Klein bottle.
+Then an embedding $f\colon \Sigma \hookrightarrow \R^4$ must have normal Euler number $e(\nu f)\in \{-4,0, 4\}$ by \cite{Massey-nonorientable}.
+It can be verified, as we do presently, that the embeddings with $e(\nu f)=0$ are precisely those which are $b$-characteristic.
+Hence the $b$-characteristic notion is not invariant under homotopy.